luyadev/luya/docs/guide/concept-headless.md

 use luya\headless\Client;
 use luya\headless\endpoints\ApiAdminLang;

-// bild client object with token and server infos
+// build client object with token and server infos
 $client = new Client('API_TOKEN', 'http://localhost/luya-kickstarter/public_html/admin');

 // run the pre-built ActivQuery for the `api-admin-lang` endpoint